About Us

 Purpose

 With every purchase, the value of PCA was becoming more obvious.
-This method worked for me from Day 1 in my real life and would clearly work for anybody who knew their own colours.
-The new makeup looked right and I could put outfits together for any occasion in colours I knew to be flattering.
-My perception of how colour relates to me will continue to improve because I was finally on the right track.
+This method worked for me from Day 1 in my real life and would clearly work for everyone.
+The new makeup looked right and I could put together outfits for any occasion that felt normal and comfortable.
+I could filter colour advice and know what applied to me.
+My perception of how colour relates to me continued to grow (and always will), but I was finally on the right track.

-The mission of 12 Blueprints grew from these experiences, which is to help you apply your palette colours to your best effect, in every item of apparel that you wear, including your makeup and hair colour.
+The mission of 12 Blueprints was inspired by these experiences.
+I looked and felt better, others interacted with me more honestly, and I began understanding who I was meant to be in this world.
 I had found a way to improve my presentation and self-esteem in the real world, with a healthy and self-respecting approach to appearance.
 Then and now, I want the same for you.

 Teaching, Resources, and a Store

-Once the first edition of Return to Your Natural Colours appeared in 2012, I received many requests to teach PCA.
+Once the first edition of the book, Return to Your Natural Colours, appeared in 2012, I received many requests to teach PCA.
 The Test and Luxury drape collections were created for the growing community of colour analysts.

-I left veterinary medicine in 2014 to concentrate fully on the colour enterprise, improving existing products and adding more.
-Season-coloured cosmetics were added a few years later in an online shop.
+I left veterinary medicine in 2014 to focus on the colour enterprise, improving existing products and adding more.
+Season-coloured cosmetics were added a few years later in an online shop, along with Pinterest boards and a YouTube channel.

-Today 12 Blueprints has grown into a platform for analysts and individuals to access more information about the Seasons, with the second edition of the book released in 2018.
-Shopping guides, products, and other tools are now available for clients and students.
+Today 12 Blueprints has grown into a platform for analysts and individuals to access more information about the Seasons, with the second edition of the book and e-books released in 2018.
+The paperback book has been out of print since early 2024.
+An updated version of the e-books is expected for a worldwide audience in April 2024.

 The 12 Blueprints Shop